ui/stamps-api-docs/source/klg_api.rst

 A. Parameters
 -------------
-You can initiate a reward redemption by calling the API with these parameters.
+You can initiate a voucher redemption by calling the API with these parameters.

 =============== ========= =========================
 Parameter       Required  Description